Todoque: History

 At the end of the 15th century, the area was part of the aboriginal canton of Tihuya, which stretched from the canton of Aridane to the mountain of Tamanca.
 It would cover the areas known as Tajuya, Todoque, Puerto Naos, La Laguna and part of Las Manchas.
+In 2020 the population in the statistical area was estimated to be 1310.

+2021 Cumbre Vieja volcanic eruption

 In September and October 2021, its territory was affected by the Cumbre Vieja volcanic eruption.
 On September 21, the lava flow reached the town and during the following days hundreds of buildings were destroyed, including the church of Saint Pius X, the health center, the headquarters of the neighborhood association, the School of Early Childhood Education, and Los Campitos Elementary School and the Todoque Elementary and the Infant Education School.
 On October 10, new lava flows destroyed the buildings that were still standing, leaving the town practically erased from the map.

+Nuevo Todoque

+In November 2021, while the volcanic eruption was still continuing, a new neighborhood called "Nuevo Todoque" has been proposed, which will be located south of the current Todoque that was destroyed, on a 400,000 m2 plot of land with 543 homes despite the fact that it is located in an area of high volcanic risk.
+In March 2023, the service organization Rotary International, supported the construction of a school that will replace those in Todoque (Colegio de Educación Infantil y Primaria Todoque) and Los Campitos (Colegio de Educación Infantil y Primaria Los Campitos), destroyed by the volcanic eruption, in Nuevo Todoque, south of the lava fields.
+The organization will contribute one million euros for the construction of the future school.

+In 2023 the estimated population in the Todoque statistical area was 986.